by G. Jack Urso

 After Ron died, no family members or friends came to clear out his belongings.
 Carl offered to pay Benny to clean out Ron’s apartment.
 Everything had to get piled out on the sidewalk for the city to haul away on garbage day.
 Benny asked me to come over the next morning and help him move some of the heavy stuff out to the curb.
 I had to work, but I said I would drop by around noon.
 Benny said Carl was going to rifle through the apartment first and grab those model trains to try and recoup some of the six month's lost rent.

 When I got there the next day, I saw everything piled up curbside and went in.
-I found Benny sitting down in his apartment smoking a cigarette.
+I found Benny sitting down in his apartment smoking a joint.
 He said he didn’t need my help after all.
 Carl helped him with a few of the big items and he carried the rest out to the curb.
 All he had left to do is give the place a good scrubbing to get rid of the dusty remains.

 “Carl was pissed,” Benny said with a smile on his face.